 Niimi is a charming city with a small town vibe located in northwestern Okayama Prefecture just south of the border with Tottori Prefecture.
 A highland city situated in the Chugoku Mountain Range, its agriculture prowess and pristine natural environment make it an important part of Okayama’s culinary and recreational landscape.

 Excellence in cattle farming has helped distinguish Niimi as a prime beef producer with its high-end Chiya Beef brand.
-This industry has flourished in the region for hundreds of years.
+This industry has flourished in the region for hundreds of years and is actually thought to be an early forerunner to the world renowned Kobe Beef brand.

-The highland environment has led to the development of tea plantations in Niimi, adding increased variety to the city’s agricultural and travel experience palette.
+The highland environment has led to the development of a tea plantation in Niimi, adding increased variety to the city’s agricultural and travel experience palette.
+Have afternoon tea in an elegant tea room and enjoy a walk through an English garden.

 Outdoor activities such as skiing, trekking, cycling and paragliding are big in Niimi with both locals and visitors.
 There are actually several ski slopes around the city which are bustling during the winter months.